Model-independent ZH production cross section at FCC-ee: Introduction

 In combination with a direct determination of the Higgs width ($\rm \Gamma_H$) from \HZZ decays, this measurement enables the extraction of all other Higgs couplings in a model-independent manner.
 In practice, the Higgs couplings are derived through a comprehensive global fit that optimally combines all available measurements at FCC-ee.
 The inclusion of results obtained at \sqrtsTop in the global fit significantly improves, and ultimately drives, the precision on $\rm \Gamma_H$, owing to the interplay between VBF production with \Hbb decays and \ZH production with \HWW decays.
 In this approach, a precision of 0.78\% on $\rm \Gamma_H$ is achievable at FCC-ee~\cite{FCC:2025lpp}.

 In this paper, the recoil-mass method is applied to events in which the associated \Z boson decays to electrons, muons, or hadrons.
-Leptonic final states provide a clean reconstruction thanks to the excellent momentum resolution of generally isolated leptons, but suffer from small branching ratios.
-By contrast, the hadronic final state benefits from a branching ratio roughly twenty times larger than those of the electron and muon channels, at the cost of poorer kinematic resolution and increased ambiguity due to overlaps with Higgs boson decay products.
-Decays of the associated \Z boson to $\tau$ leptons or neutrinos are not considered, as the recoil-mass method cannot be applied due to the presence of undetected neutrinos.
+Leptonic final states provide a clean reconstruction thanks to the excellent momentum resolution of typically isolated leptons, but suffer from small branching ratios.
+By contrast, the hadronic final state benefits from a branching ratio roughly twenty times larger than each of the electron and muon channels, at the cost of poorer kinematic resolution, larger backgrounds, and increased ambiguity due to overlaps with Higgs boson decay products.
+Decays of the associated \Z boson to $\tau$ leptons or neutrinos are not used as explicit recoil channels, as the direct reconstruction of the associated \Z boson is degraded by the presence of undetected neutrinos.
+They are nevertheless included in the signal definition, in particular for the evaluation of Higgs-decay-dependent selection efficiencies and possible biases in the model-independence tests.

 This study represents the first consistent implementation of an analysis combining \Z boson decays to electron, muon, and hadronic final states, using a common selection for the electron and muon channels and an orthogonal, well-defined selection for the hadronic channel, combined through a rigorous statistical procedure.
-Dedicated statistical tests validate model independence at the level of the quoted precision.
+The combination improves the statistical precision and provides a consistency test across channels with different experimental sensitivities.
+Dedicated statistical tests validate the degree of model independence at the level of the quoted combined precision.